woody34/typescript-mixins/README.md

 ## Advanced

-This set of examples were created for the Fresh framework to make basic CRUD operations reusable.
+This set of examples have been created for the Fresh framework to make basic CRUD operations reusable.
 Conceptually I designed this application using a [three layer architecture](https://ctrly.blog/nodejs-layered-architecture/).
 I am using mongodb for persistance, and zod for schema validation.
 The full code [examples](./example/) are available in the src.